Master of Science (MSc), Health and Exercise Sciences (HES)

 Funding Opportunities

 Providing financial support, TAs allow graduate students to develop skills in teaching, supervision and student assessment.
-TAs may lead seminars, help teach undergraduate courses, or assist in student evaluations and marking.
-TAs will receive mentorship from their supervisor, the course instructor.
+As a TA, you may lead seminars, help teach undergraduate courses, and assist in student evaluations and marking, receiving mentorship from their supervisor, the course instructor.
+See positions currently available.

 UBC Awards

-The College of Graduate Studies administers merit-based graduate awards at the Okanagan campus.
-The College manages a number of award competitions each year and administers payment of all internal awards and selected external awards.
+UBC Okanagan’s College of Graduate Studies administers a variety of merit-based graduate awards.
+The College manages a number of award competitions each year and administers payment of all internal and selected external awards.

 External Awards